rwgdrummer/geobench/readme.md

 # Benchmark Tools

-com.robertson.GeoBenchmark:  compare prepared vs. non prepared JTS geometry operations (e.g. intersection).
+**com.robertson.geobench.GeoBenchmark**:  compare prepared vs. non prepared JTS geometry operations (e.g. intersection).

-com.robertson.GeoInternedBenchmark: compare interned prepared and non prepared JTS geometry with some overhead for maintaining the interned image.
+**com.robertson.geobench.GeoInternedBenchmark**: compare interned prepared and non prepared JTS geometry with some overhead for maintaining the interned image.
 Prepared Geomerties do not implement Object.hashCode(), thus a separated wrapper image is maintained.
 Furthermore, to measure the overhead of construction, the geometry is maintained in byte[] array (as the key).

-com.robertson.GeoBenchmarkWithShape: create benchmarks for comparing random sets of geometries to geometries in the shape file.
+**com.robertson.geobench.GeoBenchmarkWithShape**: create benchmarks for comparing random sets of geometries to geometries in the shape file.
 This can be used to measure the performance between different granularities of a specific shape.